carolinesargent/stacc-workshop/README.md

 - optimizing the geometry of water with HF, MP2, CCSD(T) and cc-pVDZ, cc-pVTZ
 - computing vibrational frequencies of water with all methods previously indicated
 - reading Psi4 input files (and using commands such as 'grep')
-- nothing level of theory performance based on comparing theoretically determined bond length, angle, and normal modes to experimental values
+- noting level of theory performance based on comparing theoretically determined bond length, angle, and normal modes to experimental values